Why invest in Spain?

 • 325,000 students creating high rental pressure

-• 19% of national GDP and a dynamic European metropolis
+• 19% of the national GDP and a dynamic European metropolis

-• 180,000 students and strong demand for shared accommodation
+• 180,000 students and high demand for shared accommodation

-Spain's coastline is the country's jewel, attracting millions of tourists every year in search of sun and relaxation.
+The Spanish coast, a true jewel of the country, attracts millions of tourists every year in search of sun and relaxation.

-Names like Costa Brava or Costa Blanca conjure up dreams and instantly evoke the benefits of seaside living.
+Names like Costa Brava or Costa Blanca evoke dreams and instantly bring to mind the benefits of seaside living.

-This tourism bonanza represents a golden opportunity for savvy real estate investors.
+This influx of tourists represents a golden opportunity for savvy real estate investors.

-Investing in a furnished apartment close to beaches and lively areas guarantees strong rental demand.
+Investing in a furnished apartment near beaches and lively areas guarantees strong rental demand.

-Whether in mainland Spain or on its paradise islands like the Canaries, Balearics or Ibiza, the potential is immense.
+Whether in mainland Spain or on its idyllic islands such as the Canary Islands, the Balearic Islands, or Ibiza, the potential is immense.

-Dynamic cities such as Malaga, Almeria, Murcia and Marbella offer a wealth of attractions and opportunities for investors.
+Dynamic cities such as Malaga, Almeria, Murcia, or Marbella are full of attractions and offer numerous opportunities for investors.

-The Galicia region, with Santiago de Compostela, Asturias, Cantabria and the Basque Country, with San Sebastian, also appeal for their unique charm and real estate potential.
+The region of Galicia, with Santiago de Compostela, Asturias, Cantabria, and the Basque Country with San Sebastian, are also attractive due to their unique charm and real estate potential.

 Investing in Spain means betting on a bright future.

-Whether you're looking for a sunny pied-à-terre or a profitable rental investment, there's no shortage of options.
+Whether you are looking for a sunny pied-à-terre or a profitable rental investment, there is no shortage of options.

-Investing in Spain: 3 key steps before you buy
+Investing in Spain: 3 key steps before your purchase

-The Spanish real estate market has its own particularities that you need to be aware of to avoid pitfalls and maximize your chances of success.
+The Spanish real estate market has peculiarities that are important to know in order to avoid pitfalls and maximize your chances of success.

 Follow these 3 key steps.

-The NIE (Foreigner Identification Number) is essential for investing and renting in Spain.
-Apply to the Spanish Police or the Spanish Consulate.
-It will take between 1 and 3 months to obtain it.
+The NIE (Foreign Identification Number) is essential for investing and renting in Spain.
+Submit your application to the Spanish Police or the Spanish Consulate.
+Allow 1 to 3 months to obtain it.

 In Spain, the personal contribution is generally 40% of the transaction amount.

-Allow 30% for the price of the property and 15% for ancillary costs (property tax, notary fees, etc.).
+Allocate 30% for the property price and 15% for additional costs (property tax, notary fees, etc.).

-As the role of the Spanish notary is different from that in France, it is sometimes useful to hire a lawyer to check the conformity of the property and secure the transaction.
+Given that the role of a Spanish notary differs from that in France, it is sometimes useful to hire a lawyer to verify the property's compliance and secure the transaction.

-When you buy with Terreta, you will be accompanied and advised throughout the process:
+When purchasing with Terreta, you will receive support and advice throughout the entire process:

 • Price negotiation

-• Drafting of the offer and assistance with payment of the "reserva", or "señal", to secure the property
+• Drafting of the offer and support during the payment of the " reserva " or " señal ", aimed at securing the property

-Be careful with the Spanish "constructed surface", which may include walls and common areas.
-In fact, an apartment with a "built" surface area of 100 square meters may have a "useful" surface area of 70 or 80 square meters.
+Be aware of the Spanish " surface construite " (built area), which may include walls and common areas.
+Indeed, an apartment of 100 square meters " built " may have a usable area of 70 or 80 square meters " utiles " (usable).

-Rental investment: the 3 stages of your purchase
+Rental investment: the 3 steps during your purchase

 • Signing of the purchase offer.

-• Payment of a deposit of between 1,000 and 5,000 euros to reserve the property, known as the "reserva".
-There are no precise rules, but the important thing is to prove the seriousness of the offer by making a transfer of the "señal", which will be returned to you if you don't buy.
-The Terreta Spain team will tell you the amount.
+• Payment of a deposit of 1,000 to 5,000 euros to reserve the property during the " reserva ".
+There is no specific rule; the important thing is to prove the seriousness of the offer by accompanying it with a transfer of the " señal ", which will be returned to you if you do not purchase.
+The Terreta Spain teams will indicate the amount.

-• Top-up of the deposit to 10% of the property price.
-This is usually done within 7 days of payment of the above-mentioned "señal" and "reserva".
+• Supplement to the deposit to reach 10% of the property price.
+Generally, this is done within 7 days following the payment of the " señal " and the " reserva " mentioned above.

-• Signature of the deed of sale at the notary's office.
+• Signing of the notarial deed at the notary's office.

-• Handover of the keys and registration of the property in the land register.
+• Handover of the keys and registration of the property in the land registry.

-Spain is attracting more and more European investors in search of sunshine, rental yields and tax advantages.
+Spain is attracting more and more European investors in search of sunshine, rental profitability, and advantageous taxation.

 Taxation of rental income